remysucre/md0/README.md

 `md0` is a format for hypertext documents.
 It is designed to be easy to parse and render, and is a proper subset of [markdown][1].
 The main goal is to make it easier to share text-based content online, for authors, readers, and tool builders.
 The original motivation is to create a format that can be easily consumed by resource-constrained devices.
-The following image shows this file rendered on the [playdate][4] console:
+The following image shows this file rendered by the [ORBIT][6] browser on the [playdate][4] console:

 ![md0 on playdate][5]